Let’s be honest: The vast majority of small businesses don't need budgets or sales forecasts.

 Step 3: Forecast your expected revenues and expenses

 This step takes a little time, but it’s not as difficult as it sounds.
 The basic idea is to take your historical financial data in one hand and your forward-looking assumptions in the other, then use them to forecast your expected revenue and expenses for the next twelve months.
-The result is a projected P&L that will serve as your operating budget for the coming year.
+The result is a projected P&L, which will serve as your operating budget for the coming year.

-When it comes to sales forecasts, it's often a good idea to consider two scenarios: a conservative one and an aggressive one.
+One last idea.
+When it comes to sales forecasts, it's often useful to consider two different scenarios: a conservative one and an aggressive one.
 Why?
 Because most entrepreneurs constantly fluctuate between a safe sales projection (what they know they can get) and a more optimistic outlook (what they hope will happen if everything goes well).
-The truth often ends up somewhere in between, so it’s useful to look at both scenarios.
+The truth often ends up somewhere in between, so it can be helpful to look at both scenarios.